This page contains affiliate links. Please read our disclosure for more info.

 Most Memorable Experience – Spotting a geisha in Gion, and watching the early-morning chanting and fire ceremony after our night in a Japanese temple.

 Best Deal – Getting a one week Japan Rail Pass.
 Although it was expensive it still saved us a lot and we loved being able to jump on trains whenever we wanted.
 The trains are comfortable, fast, and always on time.
 Bullet trains are particularly awesome.
+Read our guide to working out whether a Japan Rail Pass is worth it for you.

 Worst Deal – Japan is expensive and although we found it worth the money we wish traditional ryokan accommodation wasn’t quite so pricey.
 It’s much cheaper to stay in business hotels but far less atmospheric.